Phone Messaging Policy and Compliance

 All messaging transmitted via the platform - regardless of the use case or phone number type (e.g., long code, or toll-free) - needs to comply with the Application-to-Person (A2P) messaging.
 All A2P messages originating from the system are subject to this Messaging Policy, which covers messaging rules and /or prohibitions regarding:

-• Revocation of Consent (“opt-out”): The initial message that you send to an individual needs to include the following language: “Reply STOP to unsubscribe,” or the equivalent so that Individuals have the ability to revoke consent at any time by replying with a standard opt-out keyword.
+- Revocation of Consent (“opt-out”): The initial message that you send to an individual will automatically include the following language: “Reply STOP to unsubscribe,” or the equivalent so that Individuals have the ability to revoke consent at any time by replying with a standard opt-out keyword.

-• Sender Identification: Every initial message you send must clearly identify you (the party that obtained the opt-in from the recipient) as the sender, except in follow-up messages of an ongoing conversation.
+- Sender Identification: Every initial message will automatically include sender information, except in follow-up messages of an ongoing conversation.

 This policy applies to all customers who use messaging services to safeguard their messaging capabilities and services.